aws/karpenter-provider-aws/website/content/en/preview/upgrading/v1-migration.md

    * v0.34.7
    * v0.33.6

-2. Review for breaking changes: If you are already running Karpenter v0.37.x, you can skip this step.
+2. Review for breaking changes between v0.33 and v0.37: If you are already running Karpenter v0.37.x, you can skip this step.
 If you are running an earlier Karpenter version, you need to review the [Upgrade Guide]({{<ref "upgrade-guide#upgrading-to-0320" >}}) for each minor release.

 3. Set environment variables for your cluster: